Skip to content

 The best way to contact the developers is via mattermost.
 There are dedicated channels for some of the microservices in the itksw group.
 There are also more general user and developer channels for topics not covered by the above mentioned channels in the ITkPixel group.

 In addition to these channels there is the atlas-itk-demo-sw-devel e-group.
-The e-group is used to annouce our weekly meetings (currently wednesday at 17:00).
-These meetings are focussed on development but user feedback is always welcome.
+The e-group is used to announce our weekly meetings (currently Tuesday at 17:00).
+These meetings are focused on development but user feedback is always welcome.

 Microservices are not showing up in dashboard

-Microservices that are not running are showing up in the dashboard
+If the containers are properly running but not showing up in the dashboard please check the following:

 ERROR: 401 Authorization Required when pulling from CERN registry